sindresorhus/got/readme.md

 #### got(url, [options])

 Returns a Promise for a `response` object with a `body` property, a `url` property with the request URL or the final URL after redirects, and a `requestUrl` property with the original request URL.

+The response object will normally be a [Node.js HTTP response stream](https://nodejs.org/api/http.html#http_class_http_incomingmessage), however if returned from the cache it will be a [responselike object](https://github.com/lukechilds/responselike) which behaves in the same way.

+The response will also have a `fromCache` property set with a boolean value.

 ##### url